oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 Note: The `allow-entityreferences` preference was named `odata.allow-entityreferences` in OData version 4.0.
-Services that support the` allow-entityreferences` preference SHOULD also support [odata.allow-entityreferences]{style="font-family:\"Courier New\";color:black;background: white"} for OData 4.0 clients and clients SHOULD use `odata.allow-entityreferences` for compatibility with OData 4.0 services.
+Services that support the` allow-entityreferences` preference SHOULD also support `odata.allow-entityreferences` for OData 4.0 clients and clients SHOULD use `odata.allow-entityreferences` for compatibility with OData 4.0 services.

 #### ##subsubsubsec Preference `callback` (`odata.callback`)